 2. Get Keywords Everywhere

 Keywords Everywhere is a Chrome Extension that works in the background.
 Once it’s enabled you just go to Google and start typing a keyword you are interested in using for a blog post.
+This is what will help with blogging SEO if you’re new.

 This term – things for kids to do at home – is highly searched and has low competition.
 What’s great about this Chrome Extension is that on the side, it lists related keywords.